openobserve/openobserve-docs/docs/docs/user-guide/functions/index.md

 ## Function with row as input

-On logs search page , one can select existing function or write new function to using vrl function editor to apply function on row , the results returned would be based on function being applied.
+On logs search page , one can select existing function or write new function using vrl function editor to apply function on row , the results returned would be based on function being applied.

 Please note functions on rows help one experience result of a function on rows of specific stream , however applying functions at query time is costly operation .Hence if applicable , after exploration & desired outcome of function during query time , we encourage users to apply such function at ingest time by [associating function with stream](./stream-association.md).